Learning to Estimate RIS-Aided mmWave Channels: Conclusions

 \section{Conclusions}

 In this letter, we have introduced a deep unfolding model for efficiently estimating the end-to-end RIS channel in mmWave SIMO systems.
-With the aid of simulation results, we have shown that the proposed approach can outperform two benchmark schemes based on the LS method and a CVX-based numerical solution of the channel estimation problem.
+With the aid of simulation results, we have shown that the proposed approach can outperform three benchmark schemes based on the LS method, a CVX-based numerical solution of the channel estimation problem, \tcb{and the ANM algorithm}.
 The impact of the number of paths, the training SNR, and the angular parameter distribution on the estimation accuracy has been investigated.
 In addition, the proposed deep unfolding network model has a low online prediction complexity, since it requires the computation of vector matrix multiplications and additions.
 On the other hand, the LS estimation methods usually require a matrix inversion.

 Possible generalizations of the present work include the channel estimation problem in RIS-aided multiuser MIMO systems, and the joint optimization of the active and passive beamforming at the BS and at the RIS, respectively.